Windows-10 major upgrade notes

 Windows Help (old version for .HLP files)

 I needed to open a .HLP file on one PC, so I took the WinHelp32.exe from an XP system and placed it in C:\Windows\

 Note that you need to change the ownership of the Win-10 WinHelp32.exe to e.g. David, add David to the

 permissions list, and give him Full Control.
 David can then rename the file to e.g.

 Whether this survives across reboots or updates is yet to be discovered!

-Shell add-on, but my wife prefers the native Win-10 shell.
+(formerly Classic Shell) but my wife prefers the native Win-10 shell.